privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 #### ScoreAd()

-The seller [scoreAd()][24] code needs to return the allowComponentAuction flag and a bid.
+The seller [scoreAd()][24] code needs to return the allowComponentAuction flag, as well as a bid and its currency.

 ```
 scoreAd(adMetadata, bid, auctionConfig, trustedScoringSignals, bidMetadata) {
   ...
   return {...
-		//Modified bid value to provide to the top-level seller script.
+    // Modified bid value to provide to the top-level seller script.
     'bid': modifiedBidValue,
+    // Currency for modfied bid above.
+    // If `sellerCurrency` is specified, this must match it.
+    'bidCurrency': threeLetterCurrencyCode,
     // If this is not true, the bid is rejected in top-level auction.
     'allowComponentAuction': true
   };
 }